rachfop/takomo-docs/docs/stacks/managing-secrets.md

 Secret configuration contains only name and description for the secrets, but the actual values are never stored to the local disk.

-You use the `secret` property to declare stack secrets.
+You use the [secrets](/docs/config-reference/stacks#secrets) property to declare stack secrets.
 It's an object whose keys are secret names, and values are objects containing descriptions for the corresponding secrets.

 #### Example